 - Once the roots are an inch or two (~5 cm) long, you can opt to plant your brand new, rooted Philodendron in soil.
 You can also leave it in water as long as you’d like.

-Can’t be bothered to root your cutting in water first and then have to plant it in soil?
-You don’t actually have to.
-Cuttings can be placed directly in soil, it’s just that a lot of houseplant enthusiasts appreciate the aesthetic of water propagation and being able to see the roots grow.
+You don’t have to root cuttings in water before planting them in soil.
+Cuttings can be placed directly in soil if you are not concerned about the aesthetic of water propagation and being able to see the roots grow.

 Keep in mind that growing directly in soil means that you won’t be able to see whether your propagation attempt was successful until the first new leaves pop up on the cutting.
-I also have to mention that for me personally, my success rate is a bit lower if I use soil.
-I tend to have trouble getting the cutting to root before it shrivels away from lack of moisture.
+Success rates can be a bit lower in soil than in water since it can be challenging at times to keep the soil sufficiently moist until rooting occurs.

 If you’d like to root directly in soil, here’s how you do it: